 Barry sighed.
 "You can go if you want to.
 We've already advanced a great deal and it looks like Superman and Wonder Woman are going to stay a while."

 "Lucky bastard.
 He's the only one who got something good out of this mess."
 Hal glared only half-heartedly at the blue blur flying a few yards away from where they stood.
 And no, Hal's grudge had nothing to do with their previous battle.
 Or the fact he got the girl.
 Not at all.

 "That's not exactly true, you know," Barry pointed out.
 "I mean, we got people to stop being scared of us.
 That's a good thing.
 A huge thing."

 "That's great, but I'm Green Lantern.
 People don't fear Green Lantern.
 They love Green Lantern."

-Barry rolled his eyes, "Sure."
+Barry rolled his eyes.
+"Sure."

-A grimace of pain flashed across Hal's face when his injured arm was jolted by his movement.
+A grimace of pain flashed across Hal's face when his injured arm was jolted by his movements.
 The bright cast construction was still firmly in place, but that did nothing against the pain he had been ignoring for hours now.

 Flash didn't miss it, of course.